grisha/grisha.github.com/source/_posts/2019-06-05-maestro-is-open-source.markdown

 In addition to having a UI, Maestro also has a
 [Python client library](https://github.com/voxmedia/maestro/tree/master/pythonlib)
 making it very easy to integrate with your favorite data science packages.
+Maestro can also export tables as CSV to Google Cloud Storage and notify your other apps via HTTP when it is done.
+It can also export tables to Google Sheets for the humans.

 Maestro is written in Go.
 It is trivial to deploy - it is a single binary which only requires access to a database to store its